rmrt1n/rmrt1n.github.io/src/articles/test-rewrite/test-rewrite.md

 ## End-to-End Fuzzing

 The final test I added was the E2E tests.
 This actually followed a similar structure to the DST, where we set up Cardinal with user-provided game logic and bombard it with randomised commands.
-The biggest difference is that it runs with the same, non-deterministic configuration as it would in production.
+The biggest difference is that it runs with the same, non-deterministic components as it would in production.

 The actual harness code is pretty gnarly, so here's an extremely simplified version of it: